sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 #### VM21 & VM22
 The VMs are two nodes of the Apocrita cluster on which a KVM is running.
 These were set up in order to have Docker running on the cluster, however this is not yet up and running properly.
 Users can log in to these nodes and run their programs, however there are some caveats.
 Only a few core modules are available at the moment (module avail).
 There is also a possibility that the virtual machine is slowing the nodes down.
 Benchmarks are to be held to determine exact implications of this.
 Possible that one machine will be reinstalled without the KVM.

+* VM21 and VM22 are running on frontend5 and frontend6 respectively
+* Four 10-core Intel Xeon E5-4640 v2  - 2.20GHz
+* Mem 516GB

 ### GPU